eireann07/eireann07/README.md

 - :star: **My current favorite technology** is React (components are brilliant, imo).
 My first React app is a simplified Instagram clone for cats -- Catstagram!
 I've deployed it [here](https://catstagram-navy.vercel.app/) using Vercel hosting.
 I'm currently updating it to make it more responsive for mobile interfaces.

-- :computer: **I'm currently working on** connecting databases to my [to-do app](https://github.com/eireann07/todolist-v1) and my [blog](https://github.com/eireann07/blog-v1) so that I can deploy them full-functioning.
+- :computer: **I'm currently working on** connecting databases to my [to-do app](https://github.com/eireann07/todolist-v1) and my [blog](https://github.com/eireann07/blog-v1) so that I can deploy them fully-functioning.

 - :seedling: **I'm currently learning** some web3 stuff just for kicks and giggles.